 We compared Hive 0.11 and Presto 0.60 using a few TPC-H* queries.
-Hive used Qubole’s Hadoop which contains a number of cloud related optimizations ().
-Typically, Qubole’s Hive/Hadoop runs much faster than other Hadoops in the cloud ( ).
+Hive used Qubole’s Hadoop which contains a number of cloud-related optimizations (How does Qubole improve S3 performance?).
+Typically, Qubole’s Hive/Hadoop runs much faster than other Hadoop in the cloud (A Performance Comparison of Qubole and Amazon’s Elastic MapReduce).
 This will bias the numbers somewhat.
 We’ve also plugged in Qubole’s Hadoop into Presto – but not all optimizations kick in yet for Presto (this is a WIP).
 Presto uses Hadoop’s FileSystem implementations to access data in S3 or HDFS.

 The queries used here are modified forms of TPC-H queries 1,2,4,5,6.
 The queries were modified keeping Hive and Presto’s limitations in mind.
 We had to rewrite the queries to have a “good” join order since Presto doesn’t do join ordering at this point in time.
 The data was generated using TPC-H dbgen and was of scale 75GB.
 The data was transformed to RCFile format.
 We used 10 m1.xlarge nodes to run the queries in Amazon EC2.
 We also have data points where the data resides in HDFS instead of S3.

 Presto provides an interesting middle ground between Hive and MPP databases in terms of performance and cost.
-We frequently see users use Hive for heavy duty crunching of 100s of TB to produce summary tables which are a fraction of the original size and load them into Redshift or other databases.
-User facing reporting and viz tools connect to these databases.
+We frequently see users use Hive for the heavy-duty crunching of 100s of TB to produce summary tables that are a fraction of the original size and load them into Redshift or other databases.
+User-facing reporting and viz tools connect to these databases.
 The downside of this approach is that this often involves a loading step into the database which can take a few hours.
-Hence the database contains data that is a stale.
+Hence the database contains data that is stale.
 Furthermore, MPP DBs tend to be more expensive.
 Presto is an interesting alternative to this as it can provide interactive performance over data that lives in S3 or HDFS, eliminating the additional load step and costs involved in running an MPP database.